brandon-and-ethan/celebrate/README.md

 ### Event Calendar

-Friday, July 3rd:
+__Friday, July 3rd:__
-Transportation services at 4.00pm, pickup at Riverwalk Hotel Wedding ceremony 5.00pm at Farwell
+* Transportation services at 4.00pm, pickup at Riverwalk Hotel
+* Wedding ceremony 5.00pm at Farwell
-Post-ceremony transport services to Gronda lake house Reception 6.30pm - 8.00pm
+* Post-ceremony transport services to Gronda lake house
+* Reception 6.30pm - 8.00pm at Gronda lake house
-Dinner 8.00pm
+* Dinner 8.00pm
-Transport services available to Riverwalk Hotel from 9.00pm to 3.00am
+* Transport services available to Riverwalk Hotel from 9.00pm to 3.00am

-Saturday, July 4th:
+__Saturday, July 4th:__
-Individual morning events (canoe, golf, spa, etc.)
+* Individual morning events (canoe, golf, spa, etc.)
-July 4th celebration starting at lake house at 3:00pm Pig roast, drinks, campfire s’mores, fireworks at dark
+* July 4th celebration starting at lake house at 3:00pm
+* Pig roast, drinks, campfire s’mores, fireworks at dark

 ### Attire

+Being that all events on the 3rd and 4th will take place outside, we encourage our guests to dress comfortably.
+You will need at least one long-sleeved shirt and

 ### Contact